microsoft/vscode-docs/docs/editor/extension-marketplace.md

 The **Show Recommended Extensions** command is always available if you want to see recommendations.

 ### Can I trust extensions from the Marketplace?

-The Marketplace runs a virus scan on each extension package that's published to ensure its safety.
-The virus scan is run for each new extension and for each extension update.
+The Marketplace runs a malware scan on each extension package that's published to ensure its safety.
+The scan, which uses several anti-virus engines, is run for each new extension and for each extension update.
 Until the scan is all clear, the extension won't be published in the Marketplace for public usage.

-The Marketplace also prevents extension authors from name-squatting on official publishers such as Microsoft and RedHat.
+The Marketplace also prevents extension authors from name-squatting on official publishers such as Microsoft and RedHat as well as popular extension names such as GitHub Copilot.

 If a malicious extension is reported and verified, or a vulnerability is found in an extension dependency: